-Even if HostMonitor agent is running and you see the above message in the engine log, it means that the HostMonitor agent is not able to forecast, and it will log error messages in the HostMonitor A.log file in the /var/VRTSvcs/log/ directory.
+Even if HostMonitor agent is running and you see the above message in the engine log, it means that the HostMonitor agent is not able to forecast, and

 Restoring metering database from backup taken by VCS

 When VCS detects that the metering database has been corrupted or has been accidently deleted outside VCS, it creates a backup of the database.
 The data available in memory is backed up and a message is logged, and administrative intervention is required to restore the database and reinstate metering and forecast.